 Oregon is one of the top relocation destinations in the country, but everyone has a slightly different reason for making the move here.
 Maybe the unique culture of places like Portland and Eugene appeals to you, or maybe it’s the easy access to the great outdoors.
 But if you’re moving to Oregon with kids, you’ll definitely have your own unique considerations.

-There are plenty of places you go to on the Internet to find crime statistics, school rankings, and so forth.
+There are plenty of places you go to on the Internet to find school rankings, and so forth.
 We think that kind of research is important, but a deeper dive is necessary if you want to really get a sense of what it’s like to raise a family in Oregon.

 What kind of values are you trying to instill in your kids?
 What opportunities do you want to expose them to?
-If you’re thinking of moving to Oregon with your family, you probably already have some sense for how you’d answer.
+If you’re thinking of moving to Oregon with your family, you probably already have some sense of how you’d answer.
 From there, it’s just a matter of finding “Where in Oregon?”

 Needless to say though, summer vacation only lasts a couple of months out of the year.
 The rest of the time, your kids will need opportunities to play, learn, and grow inside the city limits of whatever community you’re moving to.